not-empty/taurus-queue-nodejs/README.md

 docker exec -it taurus-queue bash
 ```

-Running a queue worker in debug mode (in nodemon to update service when code changes)
+Running a queue worker in debug mode (with node flag --watch to update service when code changes)
 ```sh
 npm run dev default 1
 ```